vedph/pythia/doc/components.md

   - `Name`: the argument name.
   - `Value`: the argument value, which is an XPath 1.0 expression relative to the target element, as found by the definition's `XPath` property.
 For instance, `./@n` looks for an attribute `n` in the target element.
 - `ValueMaxLength`: an optional maximum length limit (in characters) for the value.
 When set, any value longer than this limit gets cut.
+- `DiscardEmptyValue`: true to discard nodes having an empty value, i.e. a value which is either emptyor contains only whitespace(s).

 ## Structure Value Filters